superAdmir/java-for-selenium/README/JavaOOPSConcept.md

 * this can be passed as an argument in the method call
 * this can be used to return the current class instance from the method
 * this can be passed as an argument in the constructor call

+## Super Keyword in Java

+Three important usage of super keyword
+* Use of super with variables: We can use super keyword to access the data member or field of parent class.
+It is used if parent class and child class have same fields.
+* Use of super with methods: It should be used if subclass contains the same method as parent class.
+* Use of super with constructors: super is used to invoke parent class constructor.